 Find the perfect subject to draw, whether that is a portrait, some flowers, a still life, or wildlife.
 Plus, get some helpful tips on how to use different drawing mediums, such as graphite, charcoal, marker and colouring pencils.

 Disclaimer: Fine Art Tutorials is a reader supported site.
 When you make purchases through links on this site, we may earn a small commission at no extra cost to you.

 Draw a face from scratch

 Draw simple male and female faces from scratch.
-This tutorial is perfect for beginners who have never tried drawing a face before, or want to improve their current drawing abilities.
+This tutorial is perfect for beginners who have never tried drawing a face before, or want to get better at drawing.
 Learn to draw each face step by step, from drawing a circle, to spacing the features, drawing the eyes, nose and mouth.

 The hardest part about drawing a face for many artists is achieving symmetry.
 In this tutorial, pick up the basics of rendering a symmetrical face shape, with evenly spaced features.

 Watch HamRib Art’s process of drawing stylised faces.
 Get yourself some soft graphite pencils and a sketchbook, or use the supplies you already have!
 HamRib Art goes into detail about how to first build the head structure to map out where the features will go to improve accuracy in drawing.
 Getting a sketchbook is the perfect way to log practice and improvement in drawing, plus you can make awesome double page spreads like this artist!